JunYinghu/appium-test-automation/doc/test-plan.md

 # Chrome Android Test Automation Plan

 1  This project is designed to make more practice on automation testing.

 2  This automation test scripts were written in Python.

+#  Case 1:

-3  The script is doing this:
+1  The script is doing this:

    - Opens Chrome browser on Android device
    - Search Accept&continue button via find_element_by_id,